Mariam Baouardy: Veneration

-The cause of canonization started on 18 May 1927 and would culminate with the decree of heroic virtue on 27 November 1981.
-Baouardy was beatified by Pope John Paul II on 13 November 1983 and was canonized on 17 May 2015 by Pope Francis.
-She became the second Greek Catholic to be canonized a saint of the Catholic Church, the first being Josaphat Kuntsevych in 1867.
+Her path to canonization solidified on 6 December 2014 with the recognition of a miracle attributed to her intercession.
+In the consistory of 14 February 2015, it was announced that she would be canonized.
+Finally she was canonized on 17 May 2015 by Pope Francis.
+She became the second Greek Catholic to be formally canonized a saint of the Catholic Church, the first being Josaphat Kuntsevych in 1867.